On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Revisiting the concept of physical consistency of inertial parameters of rigid bodies

-\begin{remark} The intrinsic relationship~\eqref{MassDistributionToInertialParam} is the reason why, when the rigidity of a body is relaxed, time dependency of $\Phi$ necessitates time-dependent change of the distribution of mass $\rho$.
-As time dependency of $\rho$ is triggered by movements of mass-carrying particles relative to their body fixed frame, the effects of these movements are included in the model that we derive in Section~\ref{section:Modeling}. \end{remark}
+\begin{remark} The intrinsic relationship~\eqref{MassDistributionToInertialParam} is the reason why, when the rigidity of a body is relaxed, time dependency of $\Phi$ necessitates time-dependent change of the mass density $\rho$.
+As time dependency of $\rho$ is also triggered by movements of mass-carrying particles relative to their body fixed frame, the effects of these movements are included in the model that we derive in Section~\ref{section:Modeling}. \end{remark}